Ashish-v5/line-intersection/README.md

 ## Line Intersection

-Your task it to go to Line class and fill method getIntersection(Line, int) which should return point of intersection of two lines.
-If lines never intersect should return null.
-If lines are in the same position should return int defaultValue.
+Your task it to go to [`Line`](src/main/java/ru/danka/intersection/Line.java) and fill method `getIntersection(Line, int)` which should return [`Point`](src/main/java/ru/danka/intersection/Point.java) of intersection of two lines.</br>
+-If lines never intersect should return null. </br>
+-If lines are in the same position should return int defaultValue.